In This Article

 Finally, Lepide Data Security Platform maintains a historical record of permission changes and access events, allowing administrators to analyze past activities and track the evolution of permissions over time.
 This historical analysis helps in identifying trends, detecting patterns of abuse, and investigating incidents retrospectively.

-If you’d like to see how the Lepide Data Security Platform can help you monitor privileges in Active Directory, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you monitor privileges in Active Directory, schedule a demo with one of our engineers.

 Aidan Simister